wildarch/blackjack/README.md

 Now instead of `@crates_io_serde//:serde`, use `blackjack_crates_io_serde//:serde`.

 # Things that don't work yet (but would gladly accept a PR for)
-* Support for Windows and Mac.
-For the moment everything assumes your host and target is `x86_64-unknown-linux-gnu`
-* Dependencies for build scripts.
+* Support for Windows.
+All that is really needed here is to add it to the list of supported platforms, and fix the platform specific workspace test.